umd-lhcb/ut-hw-doc/docs/dcb/dcb_shipping/dcb_shipping.md

 ![DCB Box](DCBs_box.jpg)

+Make sure there is a layer of pink foam at the bottom of the box.
+Remove one of the two short dividers and move the other to the middle of the box to fit the assembled DCB.

-Close the ESD bag, remove the white strip from the bubble wrap bag and seal it.
-Add a sheet of bubble wrap (might need to buy some).
+After removing the optical mezzanines (above) close the ESD bag, remove the white strip from the bubble wrap bag and seal it.
+Add a sheet of bubble wrap if there is enough space (might need to buy some).

-Make sure the outer DCBs at the edges of the honeycomb are well protected with bubble wrap.
+Make sure the outer DCBs at the edges of the honeycomb are well protected with bubble wrap, and possibly additional cardboard.